Maddison Smith

 Maddison Smith (born 17 March 2000) is a field hockey player from Australia.

 Personal life

 Maddison Smith was born and raised in Albion Park, New South Wales.

 Career

 Domestic league

 In Hockey Australia's domestic league, the Sultana Bran Hockey One, Smith captains the NSW Pride.

 Under–18

 Smith made her junior international debut in 2018 during a qualification tournament for the Youth Olympic Games in Port Moresby.
-She followed this up with an appearance at the Youth Olympics in Buenos Aires.
+She followed this up with an appearance at the 2018 Summer Youth Olympics in Buenos Aires where she was a member of the Australian Hockey5s team that finished fifth in the girls' tournament.

 Hockeyroos

 In 2023, Smith made her Hockeyroos debut during season three of the FIH Pro League.
 She was later named in the National Development Squad.